Cambridge Summer Program

 Last day to withdraw for full refund (minus $150)

 Students may take out loans to cover Cambridge costs, as with other law school expenses.
-Contact Rachel Weinberg-Rue in the financial aid office for details.
+University of Richmond students should contact Rachel Weinberg-Rue in the financial aid office for details and total Cost of Attendance.
+Other students should contact their home school’s financial aid office.

 A student who withdraws from the Program before the deadline for full payment is entitled to a refund of all payments.
-A student who withdraws from the Program after the deadline for full payment but before July 6 is entitled to a full refund minus a $150 processing fee.
-Starting on July 6, no payments will be refunded.
+A student who withdraws from the Program after the deadline for full payment but before July 5 is entitled to a full refund minus a $150 processing fee.
+Starting on July 5, no payments will be refunded.
 The University of Richmond reserves the right to cancel the Program in the event of compelling circumstances.
-In such an event, all payments will be returned.
+In such an event, students will be notified as soon as practicable and all payments will be returned in full.

 Note that airfare and other transportation expenses are the responsibility of the student.